 - There is no minimum or maximum number of slides required.

 - To avoid bias, teams are not allowed to reference the university name of their or any other team participating in the competition.
 This includes avoiding university-specific attire as well as using pictures in the presentations with any university affiliation.
-Teams may include the names of the team members in their presentations as well as the name of the company with which they worked during the weekend.
+Teams may include the name of the company with which they worked during the weekend, but should omit the names of their team members in order to maintain judge neutrality.

 - Sound effects, graphics, and video clips are allowed in the presentation, but should be embedded within the file.
 No animations are allowed.
 All external files referenced in the PowerPoint must be included on the USB that is handed to the organizing team.